waud/waudbase64/README.md

 But if your web server have **gzip** compression enabled for JSON files then the network trabsfer size will be smaller than loading individual sound files.

-Enabling gzip compression is a standard practice and most likely your web server has it enabled already and to verify that you can open the network tab in chrome developer tools can click on any JSON file thats loaded.
-If you notice `Content-Encoding:gzip` on Response Headers section then it's already enabled.
+Enabling gzip compression is a standard practice and most likely your web server has it enabled already and to verify that you can open the network tab in chrome developer tools and click on any JSON file thats loaded.
+If you notice **`Content-Encoding:gzip`** in Response Headers section then it's already enabled.

-Some numbers for example:
+**Some numbers for example:**

 Size of 6 individual mp3 sound files before base64 encoding: **589 KB**